Brugman/github-actions-workflows/README.md

-# eksjuns
+# GitHub Actions Workflows

-Collection of workflow configurations.
+A collection of tested workflows that you can customize and combine.

 Avg Duration was measured by taking the average of 5 runs.
 Much science.